3MFConsortium/spec_volumetric/3MF Volumetric Extension Template.md

         </i:out>
     </i:functioncall>
 ```
-The inputs of the sphere function are added as inputs to the function call node.
-The output of the function call node is the output of the sphere function.
-A constresourceid node is used to define the functionID of the sphere function.
-Note that a resourceid could also be used as a function input.
+The inputs of the sphere function are added as inputs to the `<i:functioncall>` node.
+The output of the  `<i:functioncall>` node is the output of the sphere function.
+A `<i:constresourceid>` node is used to define the functionID of the sphere function.
+Note that a resourceid can also be used as a function input.

 ## Chapter 5.
 Implicit Evaluation